jonnyborbs/aws-demo-app/README.md

 - Notify Slack with the instance IP and hostname
 - And add some emojuseses 😀💜
 - Directly editing to test check status
+- And push a change to check new token formats